OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 #### Defense/Difficulty Class (DC)

 Defence Class (a.k.a.
 Defense) and Difficulty Class (a.k.a.
 Difficulty) are synonymous; both provide the required target number for all action checks.
-Determining DC, however, starts by asking, "Is the action opposed or unopposed?"

-***Opposed Actions.*** Refers to actions that directly conflict with an opposing action, like a contest.
-There are two methods of obtaining the DC for opposed checks, using the opponent's defense class or rolling an opposed action check.

-> For attack actions, the DC = the target number provided by the Defense Class of the opponent.
+The gamemaster has three methods for determining DC.

-In a defense class example, a character attacks while an opposed character defends; thus, the target number for the action check is provided by the defense class of the opponent.
+***Attacks.*** Used for attacks where an opposition can defend.
+The target number for the attack action is provided by an opponent's defense class.

-> For opposed actions, the DC = the target number provided by an Opposed Action Check rolled by the gamemaster.
+> DC = The Defense Class of an opponent.

-In an opposed action example, a character hides while an opposed character searches; thus, the target number for the action check is provided by an opposed check rolled by the gamemaster.
+***Contests.*** Used for actions that directly conflict with an opposing action.
+The target number for the action check is provided by an opposed action check rolled by the gamemaster.

-***Unopposed Actions.*** Refers to actions that do not directly conflict with another action but rather the action's inherent difficulties.

-> In all cases, the DC = Difficulty Class assigned by the gamemaster.
+> DC = An Opposed Check rolled by the gamemaster.

-In a difficulty check example, a character is attempting to fix a broken wagon wheel or lift a heavy object; although these actions are challenging, there is no defense class or opposed action check involved, simply a level of difficulty assigned by the gamemaster.
+***Proficiency.*** Used for actions involving the use of an `ability, skill, or tool proficiency`.
+The target number is simply a level of difficulty assigned by the gamemaster.

+> DC = A Difficulty Class assigned by the gamemaster.

 #### Assigning DC